Assignments, materials and study notes all work together in the iTunes U app to keep students prepared for class and engaged in learning.

 materials to your course.

-Search content across all of iTunes right from the app.
+Search content across all of iTunes straight from the app.

 Upload anything you can access from your Camera Roll.